Nita1001/social-hub-mern-stack-app/README.md

 - Vite is used to build the client application in this project.

+## Demo

+You can see a live demo of the app at https://socialhub.onrender.com/.

 ## Installation

 - To install the server dependencies, run the following command in the `server` directory: